Judge orders FBI informant to wear a disguise in terror case

 A Montana judge has ordered an FBI informant to wear a wig or hat, false eyeglasses and fake facial hair when testifying against a man who prosecutors say wanted to avenge the death of Muslims killed in shootings at two New Zealand mosques.

+The confidential informant, who helps the FBI in terrorism investigations and has family in an undisclosed location in the Middle East, also must wear loose-fitting clothing or a body suit and lifts in his shoes to alter the appearance of his weight and height, U.S. District Judge Dana Christensen wrote in his order Monday.

-Federal prosecutors had asked that the courtroom be sealed to the public for the witness' testimony in the upcoming trial of Fabjan Alameti for the safety of the informant and the informant's family in the Middle East.
+Federal prosecutors had asked that the courtroom be sealed to the public for the witness' testimony in the upcoming trial of Fabjan Alameti for the safety of the informant and his family.

 Comments